Traditions of Men

 Jesus healed a blind man and told him that his faith had saved him, but the blind man was saved from a life of blindness.
 Every time the Bible talks of heaven, hell, judgment, or being saved it may be referring to temporal judgment which is punishment and reward before the Day of Judgment.

-The Day of Judgment destroys evil, but temporal judgment is God’s answer to suffering.
-They are both essential applications of justice.
+The Day of Judgment destroys all evil, but temporal judgment is God’s answer to suffering.
+God will respond to all suffering, and God will deal with all who cause suffering.
 Everything we do is subject to both temporal judgment and the Day of Judgment.

 Luke 17:20-21 And when he was demanded of the Pharisees, when the kingdom of God should come, he answered them and said, The kingdom of God cometh not with observation: Neither shall they say, Lo here! or, lo there! for, behold, the kingdom of God is within you.